 What if you aren’t up on coaching best practices, though?
 Then it’s not appropriate for you to judge a coach based on what you think of their training sessions.
-And don’t base it on what the athletes say either.
-They likely have the same fundamental lack of understanding you have (though helping them gain that understanding is definitely a coach’s job).
+And be careful basing it on what the athletes say as well.
+They can have the same fundamental lack of understanding you have (though helping them gain that understanding is definitely a coach’s job).

 All the above aside, do be critical of a coach whose players are not engaged in practice.
 That’s a sign something is wrong.

 Remember you don’t have the full picture

 Do you know why experienced coaches avoid criticizing other coaches?
 It’s because they realize there’s a lot they don’t know about what goes into coach decision-making.
 Some of it can be worked out if you’re an insider, so to speak.
 You could perhaps see a player’s practice performance, or know of behavioral issues, or one of any number of other factors impacting a line-up decision.
 Similarly, maybe you’re privy to the scouting report and how that relates to strategy.

 Even if that’s the case, though, coaches still make many decisions you can’t see.
 Don’t do what players often do and make assumptions.
 If you are evaluating a coach based on their decision-making, it’s only fair that you actually talk with them about it.
 Find out what they were thinking and why.
 Admittedly, this isn’t always easy to do as a parent or fan, but for sure it should be part of the supervisory process.